peremyslova/RepData_PeerAssessment1/PA1_template.md

 As expected, weekdays have shown higher activity in the beginning of the day, which could be explained by morning commute to work.
 The activity during the day on weekdays stayed moderate, while the weekend activity stayed roughtly same throught the day except for the night degradation.

 Further analysis of patterns aroung the missing values should be conducted in order to develop better missing values imputation strategy that could be used for the future modeling and predictions.

-((In order to do a quick analysis of randomness of missing values in our data frame, we will try to vizualize it using special package called "VIMGUI" (More here: https://cran.r-project.org/web/packages/VIMGUI/vignettes/VIM-Imputation.pdf).
-The function 'histMiss' of this package can be used to produce histograms which display the proportion of missing values of each variable using the color red in the lower part of each bar, the upper portions are displayed in blue.))